Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > The bearing of a child takes nine months, no matter how many women are assigned.

 Derogatory and illogical.
 Finding expert developers who can save a failing project ASAP is a question of payment.
-(Like Finding nine women in a city who will deliver even **ten** babies in less than a month is a fast linear search.)
+(Finding nine women in a city who will deliver even **ten** babies in less than a month is a fast linear search.)

-[Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausible (albeit about programming languages, 1975):
+[Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra) conveyed the idea much more plausibly (albeit about programming languages, 1975):

 > It is impossible to sharpen a pencil with a blunt axe.
 It is equally vain to try to do it with **ten** blunt axes instead.